 There are eight NZDF personnel serving with the United Nations Truce Supervision Organisation (UNTSO).
-They are based in following locations:

 What roles do they play?

-Each of the Outstations has a slightly different mission statement but essentially they are there to ensure that peace agreements or cease fires are observed and to report any activities which violate these agreements or could threaten international peace and security in the region.
+Each of the Groups has a slightly different mission statement but essentially they are there to ensure that peace agreements or cease fires are observed and to report any activities which violate these agreements or could threaten international peace and security in the region.